dr1rrb/ha-twinkly/README.md

 ```
 2. Restart Home-Assistant

-- **Host:** [Required] We currently do not support floating IP address, so make sure to assign a static IP to your twkinly device.
+- **Host:** _[Required]_ We currently do not support floating IP address, so make sure to assign a static IP to your twinkly device.
-  You can configure it in your router.
+  You can assign it from your router's config.
-- **Name:** [Optional] Defines the name of this device.
+- **Name:** _[Optional]_ Defines the name of this device.
 Even if it's optional, **we higly recommend you to configure it**.
-  If not set, the name will be retreived from the device, which means that if the device is not available (in jully for instance ;)),
+  If not set, the name will be retreived from the device, which means that if the device is not available (in july for instance ;)),
   it will fallback to the default name which is 'Twinkly light' (and the device ID will be updated accordingly by HA).

 ## FAQ